hakanensari/structure/README.md

 Structure
 =========

-Structure is a better struct.
+Structure is a better Struct.

     #_                                                                       d